Welbike: Production

+The Prototype and Pilot models are distinguished by teardrop-shaped saddle tanks.
+At least two of these early Welbikes have been saved (number 2 and one other).
 It appears that only the Mark II Welbikes had a contract number dataplate.
 This was brass and was attached to the frame below the seat post.

 Corgi scooter

 Many of the later models never saw action and were disposed of at the end of the war, mostly exported to the U.S. where they were sold by a New York department store.
-The lack of a front brake meant that they could not legally be used on the road, so most were bought by farmers for off road use.
-The originator John Dolphin developed his ideas further and set up the Corgi Motorcycle Co Ltd. of which he was Managing Director, and had them produced as the Corgi by Brockhouse Engineering (Southport) Ltd., who had been manufacturing military trailers during the war.
+The lack of a front brake meant that they could not legally be used on the road, so most were bought by farmers for off-road use.
+The originator John Dolphin developed his ideas further and set up the Corgi Motorcycle Co Ltd. of which he was managing director, and had them produced as the Corgi by Brockhouse Engineering (Southport) Ltd., who had been manufacturing military trailers during the war.
 The Corgi scooter was powered by an Excelsior Spryt Autocycle engine and went into production in 1947.
 Most were initially exported to North America branded as the "Indian Papoose" and not sold in the UK until early 1948, with some 27,050 being manufactured.
 The single-speed two-stroke engine proved too slow, and despite the high post war demand for transport, lack of power and reliability problems meant it was discontinued in October 1954.

 Corgi scooters were sometimes painted a military green but were not much used by the British armed forces.
 A few were used by the Royal Navy.
 The concept continued to be developed by other manufacturers and led to the folding Honda Monkey bike of the 1960s.